Your essential early-stage IPO checklist

 • Domestic companies that are not either an EGC or a smaller reporting company must include three years of financial statements audited under PCAOB standards.

-• Financial statements for interim periods might also be required, depending on the timing of the registration statement.
+• Financial statements for interim periods also might be required, depending on the timing of the registration statement.

-It’s easy to get overwhelmed in the early stages of an IPO, but following this IPO checklist can help you set your business up for success.
+It’s easy to get overwhelmed in the early stages of an IPO, but following this IPO checklist can help you set up your business for success.

-Getting ready for an IPO doesn’t have to be complicated.
+Getting ready for an IPO doesn't have to be complicated

 Our team can help create a custom plan for your business.